How can I learn the hands-on piece of dog training without live coaching?

 Is there a limit to how many questions I can ask about the material?

-No. You can ask questions at any time via our various technical discussion forums, in the “Academy Café,” our informal hangout on Facebook, during webinars, via email, phone or Skype.
+No. You can ask questions at any time via our various technical discussion forums, in the “Academy Café,” our informal hangout on Facebook, during webinars, via email, phone or Zoom.
 Some students prefer to work relatively independently, and some prefer more interaction.
 It’s up to you and how you best process material.
 We zealously maintain a safe and collegial culture and a high level of discussion, and our brain trust of staff, graduates and senior students has a well-earned reputation as the best in the world.

 Do you take on students at all times of the year?